cryptopp-modern/cryptopp-modern.com/content/docs/api/utilities/SecByteBlock.md

 SecByteBlock(size_t size, byte value);
 ```

-Create SecByteBlock and initialize all bytes to a value.
+Create SecByteBlock and initialise all bytes to a value.

 **Parameters:**
 - `size` - Size in bytes